 Hawking continued at Cambridge after his graduation, serving as a research fellow and later as a professional fellow.
 In 1974, he was inducted into the Royal Society, a worldwide fellowship of scientists.
 In 1979, he was appointed Lucasian Professor of Mathematics at Cambridge, the most famous academic chair in the world (the second holder was Sir Isaac Newton, also a member of the Royal Society.

 Over the course of his career, Hawking studied the basic laws governing the universe.
 He proposed that, since the universe boasts a beginning — the Big Bang — it likely will have an ending.
 Working with fellow cosmologist Roger Penrose, he demonstrated that Albert Einstein's Theory of General Relativity suggests that space and time began at the birth of the universe and ends within black holes, which implies that Einstein's theory and quantum theory must be united.

 Using the two theories together, Hawking also determined that black holes are not totally silent but instead emit radiation.
 He predicted that, following the Big Bang, black holes as tiny as protons were created, governed by both general relativity and quantum mechanics.
 [PHOTOS: Black Holes of the Universe]

 Hawking also proposed that the universe itself has no boundary, much like the Earth.
 Although the planet is finite, one can travel around it (and through the universe) infinitely, never encountering a wall that would be described as the "end."

-Hawking is a popular writer.
+Hawking was a popular writer.
 His first book, "A Brief History of Time" (10th anniversary edition: Bantam, 1998) was first published in 1988 and became an international best seller.
 In it, Hawking aimed to communicate questions about the birth and death of the universe to the layperson.

-Since then, Hawking has gone on to write other nonfiction books aimed at nonscientists.
+Hawking went on to write other nonfiction books aimed at nonscientists.
 These include "A Briefer History of Time," "The Universe in a Nutshell," "The Grand Design" and "On the Shoulders of Giants."
 [Related: 8 Shocking Things We Learned From Stephen Hawking's Book “Grand Design”]